Lapratomo24/wordventurist/README.md

 - The website [MDN](https://developer.mozilla.org/en-US/) was used as a guidance on how to write JavaScript code.
 - Code Institute's own Love Math project was also used as a reference.
+- Special credit is to be given to [Skillcrush](https://skillcrush.com/), another coding bootcamp which I took part in a few years ago but never finished as I lost my motivation back then.
+I can still access my lessons which makes it a bit easier to restart learning JS, as personally it is impossible for me to understand JS from only a single source or two.

 ### Content